 Table of Contents

-Habanero chiles are usually about 1-2 1/2 inches long and 1-2 inches in diameter.
-You may find these peppers sold in a range of colors like green, yellow, orange, and red.
+Habanero peppers usually grow to about 1-2 ½ inches long and 1-2 inches in diameter.
+And while most people think of orange habaneros, You can find these peppers sold in a range of colors like green, yellow, orange, and red.

 Oddly enough, the habanero pepper originally started out as a wild species of chile piquín.
 But after thousands of years of growing and breeding in the wild, habanero-type peppers evolved into the forms consumed today.